• Skip to primary navigation

 • Start your potatoes in cool water so the outer layer doesn’t boil off before the inside is done.

 • Rinse away the extra potato starch which will prevent your potatoes from becoming gluey.
-Rinse them after peeling and cutting, and rinse them after draining.
+Rinse them after peeling and cutting.

 • Warm the milk and butter together until the butter is melted but the milk is not simmering, just warmed through.
 This will not only help keep your potatoes stay nice and warm, it helps the liquids blend better with the potatoes making it nice and creamy!